alliedvision/gst-vmbsrc/EXAMPLES.md

 gst-launch-1.0 vmbsrc camera=DEV_1AB22D01BBB8 num-buffers=10 ! pngenc ! multifilesink location=out_%03d.png
 ```

-Similarly to the previous example, this pipeline uses the `gst-vimbasrc` element to record images
+Similarly to the previous example, this pipeline uses the `vmbsrc` element to record images from the
-from the camera.
+camera.
 Here however 10 images are recorded.
-The `multifilesink` saves these images to
+The `multifilesink` saves these images to separate
-separate files, named `out_000.png`, `out_001.png`, ... , `out_009.png`.
+files, named `out_000.png`, `out_001.png`, ... , `out_009.png`.

 Further changes to the pipeline are possible to for example change the format of the recorded images
 to ensure RGB images, or adjust the exposure time of the image acquisition process.
 For more details
-see the README of the `gst-vimbasrc` element.
+see the README of the `vmbsrc` element.

 ## Saving camera stream to a video file